 Wisconsin has no legal requirements for disposing of bulbs that come strictly from households.
 Household waste is not regulated as a hazardous waste identified in ch.
 NR 661, Wis.
 Adm.
 Code.
 However, the DNR encourages households to recycle bulbs when possible.
 Residents should check with their local county recycling program to see if there are local restrictions for light bulb disposal.

 For more information, see Safe Lamp and Bulb Management (WA-195).

 In most communities, there are several options for recycling used bulbs, including tube-style fluorescents and CFLs.
 The DNR recommends that even "green" fluorescent bulbs be recycled, because they often do contain measurable amounts of mercury.

 For CFLs in particular, there are several recycling options.
 First, try to buy your bulbs at a store that will take them back for recycling.
 A growing number of retailers, including several large national chains, are providing this service, which makes it very easy to recycle old bulbs when you go in for replacements.
 If this is not an option, look into a Clean Sweep program in your area.

 - Focus on Energy has information on where to recycle CFLs.

-For more information on CFLs, including environmental impacts and recycling, visit:
+More information on CFLs, including environmental impacts and recycling

 To safely handle your waste lamps and bulbs, place them in the box they were purchased in or the special cartons provided by a recycler.
 For CFLs, make sure used bulbs are placed in sturdy cartons and store them in a safe place to avoid breakage.

 The breakage of an individual CFL bulb does not require an official hazardous material response.
-Visit EPA's Web page about cleaning up broken CFLs.
+Visit EPA's Compact Fluorescent Light Bulbs (CFLs) page to learn about cleaning up broken CFLs.

 For more detailed handling requirements, refer to ch.
 NR 673, Wis.
 Adm.
 Code.